-Property / Premise es Owner or Tenant:
+Property / Premises Owner or Tenant:

 LOCATION (INSIDE/OUTSIDE) REPORTED BY (NAME)

 POSITION PHONE NUMBER(S)

 TIME REPORTED TIME OF INCIDENT DATE OF REPORTED DATE OF INCIDENT

 Incident and Injury Details Witnesses

-sical description (e.g. height, build, Name:
+Injured person's physical description (e.g. height, build, Name:

-age, hair colour, assistimitations, etc.): stive devices, prominent physical Address:
+age, hair colour, assistive devices, prominent physical limitations, etc.): Address:

 Phone:

 Name:

 Phone number: Address:

 Description of injury:

 Phone:

 Injured Person's departure from the scene

 Incident description (use reverse for more detail): ☐ Unassisted ☐ Public transit

 ☐ Ambulance ☐ Other:

 Attachments

 Attach photographs of the incident site Note: Photos help us to gather evidence and document the condition of the area at the time of the accident.

 Additional Details Name of photographer:

-Type of footwear wo Type of footwear worn: Date photographs taken:
+Type of footwear worn: Date photographs taken:

 Weather conditions at the time of incident: Phone number(s):

 Signature of incident reporter:

-· -

-[3772-002-ed01E | 08.2018] | Federated Insurance is the insurer of Federated Insurance policies.
+[3772-002-ed03E | 05.2025] Federated Insurance Company of Canada is the insurer of Federated Insurance policies, Federated and Federated Insurance are registered trademarks of Federated Mutual Insurance Company.
+Used under license.
 This bulletin is provided for information only, and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.